-Information on major investment projects (look ahead to 2024-2033) a.
-Code PG-1.014852 b.
-TYNDP code N/A c.
-Bottleneck Capacity bottleneck d.
-Investment classification (EI or RI) Expansion investments e.
-Name and location of grid asset A-601-west pipeline f.
-Network pressure (RDN/HPGG) HPGG g.
-Project phase Preparations h.
-Year of FID 2024 i.
-Year of commissioning 2026 j.
-Investments per year 2023: (€ thousands) 50 2024: (€ thousands) 950 2025: (€ thousands) 1,000 2026: (€ thousands) 10,000 I. Fundamentian afternoother Total: (€ thousands) 12,000 k.
-Explanation of how the investment solves the bottleneck This investment will solve two bottlenecks.
-In order to keep the licence to operate for the A-601 pipeline, which is the 'Zuidwal' pipeline, the insides of this pipeline have to be inspected.
-Detailed studies have shown that this is highly technically complex for the western section of the pipeline, because there is too little gas flowing through the pipeline.
-The gas producer has stopped feeding gas into this pipeline, because there is no more production from the gas field.
-Additionally, the fact that there is just one party connected to this pipeline means there is virtually no gas offtake from this pipeline. • In the north-western Friesland region, more green gas is produced than is consumed.
-On top of that, GTS and the two RNOs have received various requests for new large green gas connections in this region.
+Information on major investment projects (look ahead to 2024-2033)

+a.
+Code PG-I.014852

+b.
+TYNDP code N/A

+c.
+Bottleneck Capacity bottleneck

+d.
+Investment classification (EI or RI) Expansion investments

+e.
+Name and location of grid asset A-601-west pipeline

+f.
+Network pressure (RDN/HPGG) HPGG

+g.
+Project phase Preparations

+h.
+Year of FID 2024

+i.
+Year of commissioning 2026

+j.
+Investments per year 2023: (€ thousands) 50 2024: (€ thousands) 950 2025: (€ thousands) 1,000 2026: (€ thousands) 10,000

+Total: (€ thousands) 12,000

+k.
+Explanation of how the investment solves the bottleneck In the Noord Friesland region, more green gas is produced than is consumed.
+GTS and the RNOs have received various requests for new large green gas connections in this region.
 These developments create congestion for the offtake of green gas.
-A total capacity of over 20,000m3(n)/h of green gas production is being considered, whereby the expected potential of local biomass and green gas feed-in is even greater than currently stated by producers.
-Future green gas feed-in capacity cannot not be accommodated in the RNO networks.
-The RDN cannot accommodate the future supply of green gas in the summer either.
-The minimum offtake capacity in this RDN area was 10,000m3(n)/h last summer.
-The surplus green gas will, therefore, have to be transported to the HPGG over the summer periods.
+This bottleneck will be resolved by converting the western section of the A-601 pipeline (between Harlingen and Kootstertille) from an HPGG H-gas pipeline to an RDN gas pipeline.